 111 is the free-to-call number for people to access the right care from the correct professional 24 hours a day, seven days a week.
 It brings together NHS Direct Wales and GP out-of-hours services - but lines can be busy, so if possible please visit the online symptom-checker webpage above as a first option before calling.

 How it works:

-Some of the work traditionally done by GPs is now done by pharmacists instead.
+Some of the work traditionally done by GPs is also now done by pharmacists instead.
 This includes giving prescription-only medications for a number of minor ailments when necessary without the need to see a doctor.
 And, like other medications in Wales, these are also free.

+You have to register with the pharmacy to use the Common Ailments Scheme, but the process only takes a few minutes.
 Consultations are carried out in a private room and if the pharmacist decides you still need to see a doctor they will refer you.

 If tooth or gum pain develops contact your own dentist as they can provide emergency treatment.

 If you are not registered with a practice or develop a problem outside of normal working hours ring 111 and they will help you find your nearest emergency dentist.